Farang

 Farang (فرنگ /fa/) is a Persian word that originally referred to the Franks (the major Germanic people) and later came to refer to Western or Latin Europeans in general.
 The word is borrowed from Old French franc or Latin francus, which are also the source of Modern English France, French.

 The Western European and Eastern worlds came into prolonged contact with each other during the crusades and the establishment of the Crusader states.
-Many crusaders spoke (Old) French and were from the territory of modern France; while others came from other regions, such as modern Italy or England.
+Many crusaders spoke Old French and were from the territory of modern France; while others came from other regions, such as modern Italy or England.
 In any case, the period predated the idea of the nation state in Europe.
 Frank or its equivalent term were used by both Medieval Greeks and Easterners to refer to any crusader or Latin Christian.
 From the 12th century onwards, it was the standard term for Western Christians in the Eastern world.

-Through trading networks, the Persian term farang and related words such as Frangistan (فرنگستان) were spread to languages of South Asia and Southeast Asia.
+Through trading networks, the Persian term farang and related words such as Frangistan (فرنگستان) were spread to languages of East Africa, South Asia and Southeast Asia.

 Origin and geographic spread

-Arabic
+Persian

 The Persian word farang (فرنگ) or farangī (فرنگی), refers to Franks, the major Germanic tribe ruling Western Europe.
 Frangistan (فرنگستان) was a term used by Easterners from the Muslim world and Persians in particular, during the Middle Ages and later periods, to refer to Western or Latin Europe.
 According to Rashid-al-Din Hamadani, the Arabic word "Afranj" comes from the Persian "Farang".
 This seems unlikely though, considering that the Arabic "Afranj" (also "Faranj" or "Ifranj") has been attested since the 9th century in the works of al-Jahiz (c.
-776–868/869), over a century before "Farang" was first used in an anonymous late-10th-century Persian geography book, suggesting that the Persian "Farang" is a loan from Arabic.
+776–868/869), over a century before "Farang" was first used in an anonymous late-10th-century Persian geography book.
 By the 11th century, Arabic texts were increasingly using the term "Faransa" or "al-Faransiyah" for France, already attested in the work of Said al-Andalusi in the mid-11th century.